gretton-dann/gretton-dann.github.io/_posts/2020-02-06-People-and-Tasks.markdown

 fro in it - it's not the most stable of bike trailers, but is okay for the short journeys I am making at the moment, and saving my arms hugely
 ![My beast of burden](/Photographs/HouseProject3/IMG_7758.JPG)

+After nap, headed back again, fixed loft ladder (it's a little rickety, but will do the job for now), stripped the attic ceiling of tiles and waited for another builder.
+5pm Third builder of the day: I must be getting old when the builders are looking too young!!
+He reckons he could start in 3 weeks, and that the job would take 5-8 weeks.
+It's fascinating how different people look at a job.